On this page you'll find processes and best practice for creating and uploading videos.

 • Caption exclusion zones – make sure that important disclaimers or caveats are not at risk of being hidden by subtitles.
 APS will do this as standard but if creating your own video or working with a third party, please take this into consideration.

-2. Transcript process (for use as subtitles)
+2. Transcript process (for subtitles and public web videos)

-The Digital team will upload the video transcript alongside the video when adding to Vimeo.
+• The Digital team will upload the video transcript alongside the video when adding to Vimeo.

 Video subtitles example